ioan-pop/Party-Game/README.md

 Pick your best card for the question provided
 When it's your turn, pick your favorite answer to award that player a point First to point limit wins

+## TODOs
+Add settings for turns, and turn timers in pre game lobby Input validation for names
+Notify everyone of round winner